stephenlprice/tableau-webhooks/README.md

 ## Local Usage

 The app was built in [Python](https://www.python.org/) using the [Flask](https://palletsprojects.com/p/flask/) micro web framework. `Flask` can be run on it's own for development purposes however, this is not recommended for production and instead a WSGI server such as [gunicorn](https://gunicorn.org/) is required.
+Additionally, [nginx](https://nginx.org/en/docs/beginners_guide.html) provides a proxy server allowing users to establish an allowlist of URLS that can execute actions on the Flask server via `http` requests.

 To start the server with `gunicorn` you can run this command: